Observation of a supersolid phase in a spin-orbit coupled exciton-polariton Bose-Einstein condensate at room temperature: Observation of stripe phase

-In the remaining part we study the condensation in the RDSOC regime.
-Fig.~\ref{fig:Fig_3}(a) shows the k-space emission above the condensation threshold at 0~V, when linearly polarized modes are well separated (as in Fig.~\ref{fig:Fig_2}).
-The real-space emission is shown in Fig.~\ref{fig:Fig_3}(d).
-It is affected by disorder, showing bright spots on an homogeneous background of 25~$\mu$m, comparable with the pump spot size.
-The emission is fully linearly polarized (Fig.~\ref{fig:Fig_3}(g)), with no circular polarization (Fig.~\ref{fig:Fig_3}(j)).
-The Fourier transform of the real space density (Fig.~\ref{fig:Fig_3}(m)) demonstrates the absence of any spatial periodicity.
+In the next part, we study the condensation in the RDSOC regime, first in multiple-shot experiments (500 shots).
+Fig.~\ref{fig:Fig_3}(a) shows the k-space emission just above the condensation threshold at 0~V, when linearly-polarized modes are well separated, while the corresponding real-space emission is shown in Fig.~\ref{fig:Fig_3}(c).
+It is affected by disorder, showing bright spots on a homogeneous background of 25~$\mu$m diameter, comparable with the pump spot size.
+The characteristic amplitude of the disorder potential acting on polaritons is given by the inhomogeneous linewidth of the mode emission below the threshold which is a few meV.
+Fluctuations are of micrometer size.
+A microscopic image of the sample together with the spatially resolved energy spectrum is shown in Fig.~S7 in Supplementary Materials.
+The emission is fully linearly polarized (Fig.~\ref{fig:Fig_3}(e)).
+The Fourier transform of the real space density (Fig.~\ref{fig:Fig_3}(g), dashed line) demonstrates the absence of any spatial periodicity.

-By changing voltage on the same sample point, two modes of opposite parity come into resonance, turning on RDSOC (Fig.~\ref{fig:Fig_3}(b)).
-The bands show two minima at $\pm k_0\approx 1$~$\upmu$m$^{-1}$.
-The dispersion is well described by the effective Hamiltonian~\eqref{RDSOC} with $\Delta=-1.3$ meV and $\alpha=2.7$ meV$\cdot \upmu$m.
+By changing voltage (on the same sample point), two modes of opposite parity come into resonance, turning on the RDSOC (Fig.~\ref{fig:Fig_3}(b)).
+The bands show two minima at $\pm k_0\approx 1$~$\mu$m$^{-1}$.
+The dispersion is well described by the effective Hamiltonian~\eqref{RDSOC} with $\Delta=-1.3$ meV and $\alpha=2.7$ meV$\cdot \mu$m.
 This Hamiltonian yields $k_0$ as:

-The eigenstates at two minima are elliptically-polarized with opposite circular polarization degree and same linear polarization degree (see Methods).
+The eigenstates at the two minima are elliptically-polarized with opposite circular polarization degree and same linear polarization degree (see Methods, "Analytical description...").
 The experimentally-measured linear polarization degree is $16\%$.
 Its analytical value is:

-yielding $0.23$.
-If one considers an equilibrium BEC forming in two degenerate dispersion minima, the interference between these components generates polarization stripes (spin helix), whose contrast is given by the circular polarization degree ($\approx 80\%$), and density stripes with a contrast given by the linear polarization degree ($\approx 16-18\%$), see Methods.
+yielding 23\%.
+If one considers an equilibrium BEC forming in these two degenerate dispersion minima, the interference between these components generates polarization stripes (spin helix), whose contrast is given by the circular polarization degree ($\approx 80\%$), and density stripes with a contrast given by the linear polarization degree ($\approx 16\%$).
 The stripes period is theoretically given by $\pi/k_0$.
-Contrary to the atomic condensate case \cite{putra2020spatial}, it is not related to a spatial period imposed by an external laser, but results from the spontaneously-formed coherence of two condensates degenerate in energy but with different momenta.
+If the stripes are located completely randomly from one experiment to another, the contrast of an averaging over N realizations should be reduced by $1/\sqrt{N}$ (See Section~4 in SM) which would give 0.7\%.